 - Introduced 3,000 more nonprofit practitioners to outcome evaluation methods through workshops, presentations, and web conferences

-- Expanded the number of shared outcome measures offered through the Success Measures Data System to more than 122 indicators and 312 tested data collection instruments that cover affordable housing, economic development, community building, financial capability, community stabilization, green housing and communities, and the value of services provided by intermediaries in the community development field.
+- Expanded the number of shared outcome measures offered through the Success Measures Data System to more than 250 data collection instruments that cover housing, community revitalization, community and resident engagement, economic development, financial education and capability, green homes and communities, resident services,and the role of intermediaries in the community development field.